Under the Influence with Terry O'Reilly - Billboards Are Always in Bloom

 Dole made a statement about malnutrition by creating posters that were so healthy you could eat them.

-And Dove used an inventive billboard to make a point about toxic beauty.
+And Dove used an inventive Billboard to make a point about toxic beauty.

-These days, digital technology has revolutionized billboard advertising,
+These days, digital technology has revolutionized Billboard advertising,

 opening up possibilities that were previously unimaginable.

-Billboards can now detect planes in the sky,
+billboards can now detect planes in the sky

-And every once in a while,
+and every once in a while

 a billboard muffin can give you trouble

-while you're trying to make a dent.
+while you're trying to make a dent

-When you're under the influence.
+when you're under the influence.

 I'm Terry O'Reilly.

+now brands.
+Season 9, episode 10.
 You'll find it in our archives.
-You can also
+You can also find our podcasts on the

-ad-free on Amazon Music.
 See you next time.

-Fun fact!
+Fun fact.

 When it comes to Oreos,